dgraph-io/dgraph4j/PUBLISHING.md

 * Get access to credentials for `dgraph` JIRA account on Maven Central

 * Generate GPG credentials.
-Make sure you set a passphrase
+Make sure you set a passphrase.
   - Note down the short version of the Key ID: `gpg --list-keys --keyid-format short`
   - Generate a secret key ring file if not present: `gpg --export-secret-keys -o /path/to/.gnupg/secring.gpg`
+  - Publish the keys to the MIT server: `gpg --send-keys <key-id>` (Maven Central will check for keys here)

 * Create `~/.gradle/gradle.properties` and populate it with all the credentials:
 ```